DESIGN. PROCESS. CREATE.

 It's also a play on textures, as polymer clay is a bit like "mochi".

-I primarily work with 4 mediums: fabric, paper, polymer clay and resin.
+I primarily work with 3 mediums: fabric, paper and polymer clay.

 I have a towards zero waste policy, meaning most of my items are created on the first try (if not, improved until it gets my tick of approval), and all my graphics are kept black and white to keep waste minimal.
 I sometimes make the conscious decision to maybe sand or not sand particular series/ pieces, to keep the original texture as it is.
-I also try to source all my materials and parts within Australia first, before choosing overseas, to support other individuals and companies in Australia.
+I also try to source my materials and parts within Australia first, before choosing overseas, to support other individuals and companies in Australia where possible.

 On a yearly basis I evaluate where I want to be and where I want to be headed, and currently I am popping up in Sydney for select markets in 2023.
 As my physical pop ups will be limited, I encourage all online orders where possible.
-Please subscribe and follow/ like us on social media to get the latest updates on when and where our next market will be.
+Please subscribe and follow/ like us on social media to get the latest updates for new stock, promotions and pop ups.

 Thank you for reading about my story so far, and I hope to see you around!